Pronink/vegansWay/README.md

 You can heal dogs and cats with any type of food.

 If pets has a full life, two adult pets can have a child.
+The baby's name will be generated from the parents' names !

 ![](http://i.imgur.com/TMffFG9.png)